Five Star Movement: 2019 European Parliament election

 In the 2019 European Parliament election in May, the M5S saw decline in its vote share and the number of seats held from 21.2% of the vote and 17 seats to 17.1% of the vote and 14 seats.
 The results were seen as a significant defeat for the party, as the League was able to surpass the M5S in terms of vote share and seats by a large margin.
 Additionally, the results showed the party had seen a significant decline since the 2018 general election.

-After the results, Di Maio called a vote of confidence in his leadership after several officials criticised him; transperency of the Rousseau platform, the online platform used by the party, was questioned earlier on in the year.
+After the results, Di Maio called a vote of confidence in his leadership after several officials criticised him; transparency of the Rousseau platform, the online platform used by the party, was questioned earlier on in the year.
 On 31 May 2019, Di Maio won the vote of confidence, with the support of 80% of 56,127 members who voted on the motion.
 Afterwards, Di Maio pledged to reform the party.